Arkansas State University - Newport

 Do you have a student loan deferment form that needs to be completed?
 Please review the steps below for processing.

-1. Print the in-school deferment form you received from your lender and email it to registrar@asun.edu
+1. Download the in-school deferment form you received from your lender

-3. Submit the partially completed form to the ASU-Newport team at or drop it off at one of our three campuses.
+3. Submit the partially completed form to the Registrar's Office at or drop it off at one of our three campuses.

-4. The ASU-Newport team will complete and submit the form on your behalf.
-They will also send you a copy of the completed form for your records.
+4. The Registrar's Office will complete and submit the form on your behalf.

 If you have questions, please email